-Indian-born American Broto Roy is an EMI-India recording artist who comes from a prominent musical family from Kolkata, West Bengal India where his great-grandfather Rajanikanto was one of India's greatest songwriters and his uncle Dilip is a popular singing star and constant influence.
-From the early age of six Broto began his study Indian classical music with "tabla" (Indian hand drum percussion).
-Until the age of 16 he continued to study from legendary drum maestro Bidyut Banerjee the theory and technique of classical percussion which is a systematic science of sound ("ragas" and "talas").
+Indian-born American Broto Roy is an EMI-India recording artist who comes from a prominent musical family from Kolkata, West Bengal India where his great-grandfather Rajanikanto was one of India's greatest songwriters and his uncle Dilip had a career as a popular singing star.
+From the early age of six Broto began his study of Indian classical music with "tabla" (Indian hand drum percussion).
+Until the age of 16 he continued to study from legendary drum maestro Bidyut Banerjee the theory and technique of classical percussion which is a systematic science of sound - "ragas" and "talas".
 At the age of 16, Broto moved to the US where he studied music composition and graduated with a B.A. from the College of William & Mary in Virginia.
 Over the years he has had a flourishing musical career performing widely and producing many CDs.
 Using western Jazz and classical forms in his compositions and merging them with his Bengali musical heritage, Broto Roy has made his music a metaphor for immigrant identity and multiculturalism.
 This successful joining of the Indian tradition of "ragas" and "talas" with the technical dazzle of guitar, sax, piano and drums produces a magical fusion of East and West.
-Today, hailed as a "fusioneer" who propels tradition while retaining its essence, Broto has carved out a vibrant multicultural presence on the international stage performing in the US, European Union, North Africa and India.
+Today, hailed as a "fusioneer extraordinaire" who propels tradition while retaining its essence, Broto has carved out a vibrant multicultural presence on the international stage performing in the US, European Union, North Africa and India.

-For the last three decades, Broto Roy has performed extensively and has produced seven CDs, the latest being "Ancient Algorithms" (2015) with all new, original compositions including variations on J.S.
-Bach, jazz and sitar "ragas" from the 16th century.
+For the last three decades, Broto Roy has performed extensively and produced eight CDs, the latest two are his all new, original compositions: "All Barriers Fall" (2018 Buzkhashi Records) preceded by "Ancient Algorithms" including variations on J.S.
+Bach, jazz and "ragas" from the 16th century.
 Writing for sitar, guitar, piano, drums and tabla percussion he fuses into an original, magical hybrid his two main loves - jazz and east Indian "ragas" as well as other styles.
 With worldwide CD sales, Broto is at home in the world, having performed in Berlin, Germany; Stockholm, Sweden; New York; Kolkata, India; Essouira, Morocco; Washington, DC, and Beverly Hills.
 He also has the unique distinction of being heard in outer space.
 While in orbit around earth in May of '01, space tourist Dennis Tito played Broto's first CD "American Raga" aboard the one and only International Space Station.

 As a dedicated teacher on the side, Broto also performs with his students.
 See tabla concerto video with students at The Kennedy Center.
-He received the Virginia Foundation for the Humanities grant to teach in 2005 and taught in the DC public schools for three years.
+He received the Virginia Foundation for the Humanities grant to teach in 2005 and taught in the DC public schools for three years as part of the Levine School's program for underserved students in DC.
 His numerous college performances, both for general audiences and music conservatories feature an educational component highlighting the rich history and science of Indian classical music theory and its modern practice.
 Some US college concerts have been Sussex College, New Jersey; Mount Holyoke, MA; Colgate University, NY; Yale University, CT; University of South Carolina at Columbia; State University of New York at Syracuse and Oswego; and eight campuses of Pennsylvania State University from Erie to Pittsburgh.
 On November 14, 2013 Broto lectured on India and performed at Harrisburg College, Pennsylvania and on January 9, 2014 he delivered a lecture on Indian culture and religion at University College at the University of Maryland.
 The National Endowment for the Arts has awarded Broto two teaching grants in 1986 and 1993.

 Summer festival performances with his jazz fusion ensemble include Montpelier Jazz Festival (10/5/12); National Folk Festival, Michigan USA; Festival of India; Festival of American Folklife; Kerrville Festival, Texas and many others.
 Guest performances live and on CDs include guitarists Fareed Haque (of Garaj Mahal fame), Sanjay Mishra (Jerry Garcia); renowned jazz guitarist Paul Bollenback; organist Joey DeFrancesco; saxophonist Ron Holloway; sarodist Aashish Khan; sitarists Krishna Bhatt, Subrata Roy Chowdhury, Indrajit Roy Chowdhury, and Grateful Dead member Bob Weir (with the Sanjay Mishra Band) and many more.
 June 23rd and 25th, 2011 he performed at the Festival Musiques du Monde a Essaouira in the kingdom of Morocco.
 In 2011 for the 10th anniversary of September 11th, he played at the Washington National Cathedral's "Concert to Heal" in Washington DC.
 Broto is particularly proud of composing the song "Let Us Fly" for the Art & Drama Therapy Institute of Washington, DC 's disabled and mentally handicapped clients.
 CNN World News broadcast the premiere of "Let Us Fly" and said his was "a story of determination to be heard and recognized" and called him "Grammy bound".
 See CNN & NBC coverage.
 He was nominated in the Instrumental category by his fellow DC musicians for the 2012 WAMMIE (Washington Area Music Awards).

-Along with his study of western orchestration, composition of his world symphony has begun and is scheduled to be finished in 2017.
+Along with his study of western orchestration, composition of his world symphony is continuing.